Palem1988/blocknetdx-utils/README.md

     - If some required parameters are not filled, the program will stop.
     - Also set the number of runs you want launch by default, when command line parameters are not provided.
     - Make sure the **tests.conf** file is in the same directory as the main program.
+    - If some parameter are not filled, so unit tests may be voluntarily skipped by the test suite.

 2. Run the python with or without the optional parameters.